higlass/higlass/docs/data_preparation.rst

 Multivec Files
 --------------

 Multivec files store arrays of arrays organized by chromosome.
-To aggregate this data, we need an input file where chromsome is a separate dataset.
-Example:
+They are currently implemented as binary HDF5 files.
+To aggregate this data, we need an input file where each chromosome is a separate dataset.
+Here is an example creating of how to create the base resolution of a multivec file:

 .. code-block:: python